-The data show a decline in the number of people owning company stock through a benefit plan or stock grant from the 2002 numbers, when 21.2% of the workforce owned shares this way.
+The data show a slight decline in the number of people owning company stock through a benefit plan or stock grant from the 2002 numbers, when 21.2% of the workforce owned shares this way.
+The numbers dropped to 17.1 in 2006 and 17.8% in 2010, so the 2014 numbers show growth.
 The median ownership holdings, however, remained at $10,000.
-The percentage of workers receiving options fell from 13.2% to 8.7%.
-In the ownership case, the post-Enron concern with underdiversification in 401(k) plans seems the likely cause of the decline, as ESOPs appear to have grown over this time.
-With options, new shareholder approval rules, growing concern with dilution, and new accounting rules are the culprit, although the decline is far less than pundits anticipated.
+The percentage of workers receiving options fell from 12.3% to 7.2%.
+With options, new shareholder approval rules, growing concern with dilution, and new accounting rules are the culprit, although the decline is less than pundits anticipated.
 It was widely predicted that rank-and-file options would largely disappear; instead, they simply shrank to about the level they were in the late 1990s.

 The tables below provide details on the data.